-As the Acquisition and the Financing transactions are reflected in the Company's historical consolidated balance sheet at December 31, 2013 included elsewhere in this prospectus, our unaudited pro forma consolidated and combined statements of operations only reflect the Acquisition and Financing transactions in the pro forma consolidated and combined statements of operations for the year ended December 31, 2013.
+As the Acquisition and the Financing transactions are reflected in the Company's historical consolidated balance sheet at December 31, 2013 included elsewhere in this prospectus, our unaudited pro forma consolidated and combined statements of operations only reflect the Acquisition and Financing transactions in the pro forma consolidated and combined statements of operations only reflect the Acquisition and Financing transactions in the pro forma consolidated and combined statements of operations only reflect the Acquisition and Financing transactions in the pro forma consolidated and combined statements of operations for the year ended December 31, 2013.
 Historically, the DPC businesses were managed and operated in the normal course of business with other affiliates of DuPont.
 Accordingly, certain shared costs were allocated to DPC and reflected as expenses in the standalone Predecessor combined financial statements.
 DuPont had historically provided various services to the DPC business, including cash management, utilities and facilities management, information technology, finance/accounting, tax, legal, human resources, site services, data processing, security, payroll, employee benefit administration, insurance administration and telecommunications.
 The cost of these services were allocated to the Predecessor in the combined financial statements using various allocation methods.
 See Note 8 to our Audited Consolidated and Combined Financial Statements included elsewhere in this prospectus for information regarding the historical allocations for the period from January 1, 2013 through January 31, 2013.